jsheppard95/Pewlett-Hackard-Analysis/README.md

 WHERE e.birth_date BETWEEN '1952-01-01' AND '1955-12-31'
 ORDER BY e.emp_no;
 ```
-We then remove duplicate entries to retain that with the employee's most recent department, and from the resulting table we count the number of retirement
+We then remove duplicate entries retaining that with the employee's most recent department.
+From the resulting table, we count the number of retirement
-eligible employees in each, as shown in the table [retiring_departments.png](Resources/retiring_departments.png).
+eligible employees in each department as shown in the table [retiring_departments.png](Resources/retiring_departments.png).
 Similarly, we obtain the number of
 retirement-ready employees also eligible for the mentorship program as shown in the table
 [mentorship_departments_count.png](Resources/mentorship_departments_count.png).
 We thus see that while the company does not have experienced managers eligible
 for the mentorship program, the distribution of experienced potential mentors covers each department with potentially opening positions, leading to a more